A Helical-Deflector-Based Radio-Frequency Spiral Scanning System for keV Energy Electrons: Experimental Studies

-The second, full-period deflector was mounted on a quartz tube with a diameter of 10 mm (see Fig.~\ref{fig:fig7_deflector_full_photo}).
-It has a length of 60 mm.
-An example of the theoretical and experimental results for this deflector is shown in Fig.~\ref{fig:fig8_fulldefl}.
+The second, full-period deflector was placed on the outer surface of a 12\,mm diameter quartz tube (see Fig.~\ref{fig:fig7_deflector_full_photo}).
+It has a length of 60\,mm and the width of the copper electrodes is 5\,mm.